What is the Simplified Debt Restructuring Programme?

 What happens after the company is discharged from the programme?

-Upon the discharge of the SDRP, notice of the discharge will be published by the Official Receiver in the Government Gazette and the designated website.
+Upon the discharge of the SDRP, notice of the discharge will be published by the Official Receiver in the Government Gazette and the Ministry of Law website.

 At this point, the moratorium on legal proceedings ends.
 This means that creditors can once again demand payment of debts from the company, enforce security against the company or sue the company.